larryhastings/correlate/README.md

 In this scenario, the boiler will pick `A->X`, which means it's left with `B->Y`.
 Total score: 11.
 But if it had picked `A->Y`, that means it would get to pick `B->X`, and the total score would be 17!
 Amazing!

 Is that better?
 Your first reaction is probably "of course!".
 But in an abstract, hypothetical scenario like this, it's hard to say for sure.
+I mean, yes it's a better *score.*  But is it a better *match?*  Is this the output the user would have wanted?
+Who knows--this scenario is completely hypothetical in the first place.

-Anyway I doubt this is a real problem in practice.
+I doubt this is a real problem in practice.
 Ensuring **correlate** handles the ambiguous scenario where items had identical scores is already "gilding the lily", considering how rare it happens with real-world data.
 And when would real data behave in this contrived way?
 Why would `A` score so highly against `X` and `Y`, but `B` scores high against `X` but low against `Y`?
-If `B` is a good match for `X`, and `X` is a good match for `A`, and `A` is a good match for `Y`, then, by transitivity, with real-world data, `B` is probably a good match for `Y`.
+If `B` is a good match for `X`, and `X` is a good match for `A`, and `A` is a good match for `Y`, then, with real-world data, transitivity would suggest `B` is a good match for `Y`.
+This contrived scenario seems more and more contrived the more we look at it, and unlikely to occur in the real world.

 I think pathological scenarios where the "match boiler" will fail like this aren't realistic.
 And the only way I can think of to fix it is with the crushingly expensive *O*(nⁿ) algorithm.
 It's just not worth it.
 So, relax!
-YAGNI.
+As we say in Python: YAGNI.

 ### Ranking